isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-is-wall-gecko-poisonous-if-eaten.markdown

 Ensure you warm the cage during the night to keep your pet active in case your cage is under a roof where there is no direct sunlight.

-Wall Geckos can easily climb out of the roof, kindly ensure that you place some stop barriers such as extended flat tops.Â Feed your Wall Gecko, just like
+Wall Geckos can easily climb out of the roof, kindly ensure that you place some stop barriers such as extended flat tops.
+Feed your Wall Gecko, just like
 [leopard geckos](https://pestpolicy.com/what-does-leopard-gecko-eat/)
 , 2 to 3 times in a day.
 This will make it active and friendlier always.

 Carnivores such as cats and dogs can feed on the Wall Gecko.
 Ensure you keep such pets away from the cage where your pet Wall Gecko is housed.
 Moreover, wall gecko may have some of the infectious pathogens and bacteria such as salmonella, which can infect your humans and other pets.

-Make sure that you seek frequent medical checkup from your veterinary to ensure that your Wall Gecko pet is healthy always.Â Do not overfeed you Wall Gecko as this may cause it to generate unusual obesity, which may lead to locomotion problems or get inactive.
+Make sure that you seek frequent medical checkup from your veterinary to ensure that your Wall Gecko pet is healthy always.
+Do not overfeed you Wall Gecko as this may cause it to generate unusual obesity, which may lead to locomotion problems or get inactive.
 ## Which Animals Can Eat Wall Gecko?
 Wall Gecko is highly hunt due to its edibility and defenseless lifestyle.
 The reptile rarely fight back.
 Instead, it escapes by running away.
 Though Wall Gecko can bite in case it lacks refuge, the bite isnt intense.